Avanti (bicycle company)

-Avanti Bikes is a company originating from New Zealand and now distributes bicycles to many countries within Oceania, Asia and Europe.
+Avanti Bikes is a company originating from New Zealand that distributes bicycles to many countries within Oceania, Asia and Europe.

 Avanti put its first bicycle into the New Zealand market in 1985 and since then has built its range to 100+ models catering for all areas of cycling from kids bikes right through to Olympic bikes.
 In 1991 Avanti went over the Tasman Sea and set up a sister company in Australia which has been well adopted in the market.

 History

 1980s

 The Avanti bicycle company produced its first bicycle in 1985 it was a "locally assembled 10 speed Strada series".
 After the success of their road bike Avanti saw that there was demand for others types of bikes.
 So in 1986 Avanti produced their first time trial bicycle.
 In 1987 the mountain bike also found its way into the Avanti arsenal.

 1990s

 In 1991 Avanti bicycles successfully expanded into the Australian market and entered into a decade of innovation.
 Avanti produced many new types of bicycles including; trail bikes, downhill bikes and carbon-fibre bikes.